 The residual value and useful life of the assets are assessed on each balance sheet date and adjusted as required.

-Profits or losses from divestments are established through a comparison between the sales revenue and the reported value, and are reported in other operating income or other operating expenses in the income statement.
+Gains or losses from divestments are established through a comparison between the sales revenue and the carrying amount, and are recognized in other operating income or other operating expenses in the income statement.

 2.9 Impairment of non-financial assets

-With respect to goodwill and other assets with an undetermined useful life, an annual assessment is conducted to ascertain that the recovery value, i.e. the net realizable value or the use value, whichever is higher, exceeds the reported value.
-With respect to other non-financial assets, a similar assessment is carried out as soon as there are indications that the reported value is too high.
-The asset’s value is written down to the recovery value as soon as it is shown that it is lower than the reported value.
+With respect to goodwill and other assets with an undetermined useful life, an annual assessment is conducted to ascertain that the recoverable amount, i.e. the higher of net realizable value or value in use, exceeds the carrying amount.
+With respect to other non-financial assets, a similar assessment is carried out as soon as there are indications that the carrying amount is too high.
+The asset’s value is written down to the recoverable amount as soon as it is shown that it is lower than the carrying amount.

-Fixed assets which are used via leasing are classified in accordance with the financial terms of the leasing agreement.
-Leasing of fixed assets, where the Group in all essential respects holds the financial risks and benefits associated with ownership, is classified as financial leasing.
-Financial leasing is reported at the beginning of the leasing period at the fair value of the leasing object or the present value of the minimum leasing fees, whichever is the lower.
-Other leasing agreements are classified as operational leasing.
-Payments made during the leasing term (less deductions for any incentives from the lessor) are reported as an expense in the income statement on a straight-line basis over the leasing term.
+Fixed assets which are used under leases are classified in accordance with the financial terms of the lease agreement.
+Leases of fixed assets, where the Group in all essential respects holds the financial risks and benefits associated with ownership, is classified as finance leases.
+Finance leases are recognized at the beginning of the lease period at the lower of the fair value of the leased item or the present value of the minimum lease payments.
+Other leases agreements are classified as operating leases.
+Payments made during the lease term (less deductions for any incentives from the lessor) are recognized as an expense in the income statement on a straight-line basis over the lease term.

 2.11 Financial assets

 The Group classifies its financial assets in the following categories: financial assets at fair value through profit or loss, and loans and receivables.
 The classification depends on the purpose for which the financial asset was acquired.
-Management determines the classification of the financial assets on the first reporting occasion and reviews this decision on each subsequent reporting.
+Management determines the classification of the financial assets upon initial recognition and reviews this decision on each subsequent reporting date.

 2.11.1 General principles

-Purchase and sales of financial assets are reported on the transaction day – the date on which the Group undertakes to purchase or sell the asset.
-Financial instruments are initially reported at fair value plus transaction expenses, which applies to all financial assets which are not reported at fair value through profit or loss.
-Financial assets valued at fair value through profit or loss are reported initially at fair value, while related transaction expenses are reported in the income statement.
-Financial assets are removed from the balance sheet when the right to receive cash flows from the instrument has expired or has been transferred and the Group has largely transferred all risks and benefits associated with the ownership.
-Financial assets valued at fair value through profit or loss are reported after the acquisition date at fair value.
-Loans and receivables are reported at amortized cost applying the effective annual interest rate method.
+Purchases and sales of financial assets are recognized on the transaction day – the date on which the Group undertakes to purchase or sell the asset.
+Financial instruments are initially recognized at fair value plus transaction expenses, which applies to all financial assets which are not recognized at fair value through profit or loss.
+Financial assets measured at fair value through profit or loss are recognized initially at fair value, while related transaction expenses are recognized in the income statement.
+Financial assets are removed from the balance sheet when the right to receive cash flows from the instrument has expired or has been transferred and the Group has largely transferred all risks and benefits associated with ownership.
+Financial assets measured at fair value through profit or loss are recognized after the acquisition date at fair value.
+Loans and receivables are recognized at amortized cost applying the effective annual interest rate method.

-Fair value of listed financial assets corresponds to the listed bid price on the balance sheet date.
-Fair value of unlisted financial assets is determined by using valuation techniques, for example recently completed transactions, the price of similar instruments or discounted cash flows.
-Fair value of currency forwards is determined based on the applicable forward rate on the balance sheet date, while interest rate swaps are valued based on future discounted cash flows.
+The fair value of listed financial assets corresponds to the listed bid price on the balance sheet date.
+The fair value of unlisted financial assets is determined by using valuation techniques such as recently completed transactions, the price of similar instruments or discounted cash flows.
+The fair value of currency forwards is determined based on the applicable forward rate on the balance sheet date, while interest rate swaps are valued based on future discounted cash flows.

-The Group assesses on each balance sheet date whether there is any objective evidence of impairment of a financial asset or a group of financial assets, such as the discontinuation of an active market or that it is unlikely that the debtor will be to meet its obligations.
-The impairment is calculated as the difference between the reported value of the asset and the present value of estimated future cash flows, discounted to the financial asset’s original effective rate of interest.
-The reported value of the asset is written down and the impairment charge is reported in the consolidated income statement.
-If a loan or an investment which is held to maturity carries valuable interest, the relevant effect rate of interest established in accordance with the agreement is used as the discount rate when establishing impairment.
+The Group assesses on each balance sheet date whether there is any objective evidence of impairment of a financial asset or a group of financial assets, such as the discontinuation of an active market or that it is unlikely that the debtor will be able to meet its obligations.
+The impairment is calculated as the difference between the carrying amount of the asset and the present value of estimated future cash flows, discounted to the financial asset’s original effective rate of interest.
+The carrying amount of the asset is written down and the impairment charge is reported in the consolidated income statement.
+If a loan or an investment which is held to maturity carries variable interest, the relevant effective rate of interest established in accordance with the agreement is used as the discount rate when establishing impairment.
 As an expediency, the Group can establish impairment on the basis of the fair value of the instrument applying an observable market price.
 Impairment of accounts receivable is described below in the section on loans and receivables.

-Financial assets and liabilities are set off and reported in a net amount in the balance sheet only when there is a legal right to set off the reported amounts and there is an intention to settle them with a net amount or to simultaneously realize the asset and settle the debt.
-The legal right may not be dependent on future events and must be legally binding on the company and the counterparty, both in normal business operations and in the event of suspension of payments, insolvency or bankruptcy.
+Financial assets and liabilities are set off and recognized at a net amount in the balance sheet only when there is a legal right to set off the recognized amounts and there is an intention to settle them with a net amount or to simultaneously realize the asset and settle the debt.
+The legal right may not be dependent on future events and must be legally binding on the Company and the counterparty, both in normal business operations and in the event of suspension of payments, insolvency or bankruptcy.

-2.11.2 Financial assets valued at fair value through profit/loss
+2.11.2 Financial assets measured at fair value through profit or loss

-Financial assets at fair value through profit or loss consist of financial assets that are held for trading.
+Financial assets measured at fair value through profit or loss consist of financial assets that are held for trading.
 A financial asset is classified in this category if it is acquired primarily in order to be sold within a short time.
 Derivative instruments are classified as held for trading if they are not identified as hedge instruments.
-Duni holds derivative instruments in the form of currency forward contracts, interest-rate swaps on borrowing.
+Duni holds derivative instruments in the form of currency forward contracts and interest-rate swaps on borrowings.

-Duni applies hedge accounting in accordance with IAS 39 on the interest rate swaps entered for hedging payments of variable interest.
-Changes in value of derivatives designated for hedge accounting are reported in Other comprehensive income.
+Duni applies hedge accounting in accordance with IAS 39 on the interest rate swaps entered into for hedging payments of variable interest.
+Changes in the value of derivatives designated for hedge accounting are recognized in Other comprehensive income.